 For students who prefer to exercise outdoors, the West Hartford Reservoir is a picturesque spot for a walk, jog or bike ride.
 It hosts a paved 5K loop with a dedicated bike lane as well as trails for mountain biking.

 Faculty and staff at UConn Law recognize that being a law school student is a rewarding yet challenging three or four years.
 The School of Law is committed to creating a supportive and nurturing environment where all students can reach their full potential.
 Given the rigors of law school, the Student Services staff is available for all students who feel that the pressures of school are negatively affecting them - whether it be physically, mentally or emotionally.
+Students are encouraged to visit the Wellness Guide for a list of local resources.

 The Assistant Dean of Students and the Director of Student Services are also available to aid students when unexpected personal life issues occur during law school such as illness or bereavement, especially those that have the potential to affect a student’s academic success.
 Students are strongly encouraged to speak to the Student Services Office as soon as possible when these issues arise so that any necessary arrangements can be made and students can productively continue with their academics during a difficult personal situation.